-I got my start in digital scholarship in the summer of 2003 when I took a summer job in the Beck Center working on the Emory Women Writers Resource Project (EWWRP).
+I got my start in digital scholarship as a graduate student in Emory University’s Institute for the Liberal Arts.
+In the summer of 2003, I took a job in the Beck Center working on the Emory Women Writers Resource Project (EWWRP).
 I started out scanning books and eventually found myself encoding the texts with TEI tags.
 After taking a couple of years off to finish course work and start my dissertation, I received a Woodruff Fellowship to return to the Beck Center.
 I had such a good time that I decided to go to library school (while wrapping up my dissertation) and to pursue a career in libraries.

 In May of 2010 I graduated from Emory with a Ph.D. in American Studies.
 Later that summer, I graduated from the University of North Texas with a degree in Library and Information Science.
-In my current job I am able to use my background in academic research, my experience with digital humanities and my training as a librarian to help Emory build a 21st century library that is a center for research and focused on engaging the academic community.
+I worked as the Digital Scholarship Coordinator at Emory from 2010 until early 2014.
+I also worked at the University of North Carolina, Chapel Hill as the Digital Scholarship Librarian from February 2014 until September 2016.